alfonso-torres/eng84_Highly_Available_app/README.md

 You can configure alarm actions to stop, start, or terminate an Amazon EC2 instance when certain criteria are met.
 In addition, you can create alarms that initiate Amazon EC2 Auto Scaling and Amazon Simple Notification Service (Amazon SNS) actions on your behalf.

 Monitors instance metrics.
 Monitoring system for AWS resources.
 For example, send notifications when load is at 70%.

+AWS Cloud computing resources are housed in highly available data center facilities.
+To provide additional scalability and reliability, each data center facility is located in a specific geographical area, known as a Region.

 __Load balancing - app load balancer, network load balancer:__